THUMP… [what was that?]… BEEEEEEP… I'd accidentally leant on the horn whilst peering out to see what had happened. Buggar. Not the smoothest arrival.

 We’d driven over a cattle grid, or more specifically, a lump of cast iron sticking out the middle of it.
 In one way or another, we had arrived at the Hammond household.
 “I took the front off a Porsche on that”, Richard told us, mercifully.

-It’s true by the way, that video, we didn’t know what we were going to do with the collaboration thing… and that was kind of the point.
+We didn’t know what we were going to do with the collaboration thing… and that was kind of the point.
 No over-complicated shoots; just a chance to get down to brass tacks and dig into the wheres and whys of being a car or bike person.
 Trying our best not to fan-girl our way through the day, we arrived with camera batteries charged and heads full of questions.

 Richard showed us through to the bike barn.
 Inside was the warm smell of oil and polish.
 The Lagonda sat proudly - surrounded by swathes of bikes from the 20s, 50s, right up to 90s carbon fibre ‘straddle-me’ rockets.
 A full size Airfix-style template made from a Honda Cub served as the bannister for the mezzanine floor, a resin ‘rug’ painted below, both strokes of beer-fuelled artistic genius.